 According to Almon, documenting any staffing shortages, social distancing requirements or travel restrictions in place during the noncompliance period could help prove a violation was coronavirus-related.
 Records of employee illnesses or workers placed under quarantine, shift schedules and facility startup and shutdown times can also help build a case that COVID-19 created compliance challenges.

 There’s no obligation under the temporary policy to report every instance of coronavirus-related noncompliance for routine obligations.
 However, companies need to maintain their records and provide them to federal and state regulators if requested.
+Noncompliance unrelated to the pandemic must still be reported as required by state and federal regulators.

 COMMUNICATION IS KEY